Twan Russell

-Twan Sanchez Russell (born April 25, 1974) is a former American football linebacker in the National Football League for the Washington Redskins, the Miami Dolphins, and the Atlanta Falcons.
-He played college football at the University of Miami.
+Twan Sanchez Russell (born April 25, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Washington Redskins, Miami Dolphins, and Atlanta Falcons.
+He played college football for the Miami Hurricanes.

 High school

 Russell attended St. Thomas Aquinas High School, where he played football.
 He also participated in track and field, where he won the State Championship in the 300-meter hurdles.

 College career

-Russell then received a scholarship to play for the Miami Hurricanes where he led the team in tackles (115) and was named Special teams Captain.
+Russell then received a scholarship to play at the University of Miami, where he led the for the Hurricanes in tackles (115) and was named special teams captain.

 Russell graduated with degrees in Broadcast communications and Criminology.

 Professional career

-Russell was drafted in the fifth round of the 1997 NFL Draft by the Washington Redskins.
+Russell was selected in the fifth round of the 1997 NFL draft by the Washington Redskins.
 He would also play for the Miami Dolphins and the Atlanta Falcons before retiring from injury in November 2004.